 1. Hydration Bladders

-In others, it is a benefit to stop briefly.
+In others, it is beneficial to stop briefly.
 You could take a moment to check the environment around you, catch your breath, and rest your body for a little.
-And many backpacks have those side pockets where you can place your bottle, so you have easy access.
+Many backpacks have those side pockets where you can place your bottle, so you have easy access.

 And the fact that you need to carry them inside your bag is another drawback.
 It will be harder to add more liquid to it.
 You need to take some items out of the pack and then properly pour the water into the reservoir.
 That is why sometimes these products are not the best solution for some outdoor activities such as backpacking.